Care Coordination and Delivery

 The Institute of Medicine (IOM), in 1990, defined health care quality as “the degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.”
-Advances in the field of cancer outcomes research expanded the conceptualization of desired patient outcomes to include not only traditional biomedical outcomes such as survival and disease-free survival, but also health-related quality of life, patient experiences of care, and economic burden.
+Advances in the field of cancer outcomes research have expanded the conceptualization of desired patient outcomes to include not only traditional biomedical outcomes such as survival and disease-free survival, but also health-related quality of life, patient experiences of care, and economic burden.
 To ensure that individuals and populations benefit from high-quality cancer care, it is critical to support their adherence to treatment and prevention regimens.

 Population-based data resources have allowed researchers to examine variations in the patterns and quality of care delivered in diverse health care settings, identify populations at risk for receiving sub-optimal care, and examine multilevel factors influencing disparities in the delivery of effective and timely care.
 In addition to population-level surveillance on quality of care, DCCPS has supported research on optimizing various structures and processes of care and examining their linkage with patient outcomes.
 A special emphasis has also been placed on optimizing communication and facilitating coordination among members of clinical teams, between clinical teams, and between clinicians, patients and family members.

-There is a need to optimize various processes of care including communication and coordination within each phase of the cancer control continuum (risk assessment, primary prevention, detection, diagnosis, treatment, post-treatment follow-up, and end-of-life) as well as during key transition points as patients move from one phase of the cancer continuum to another.
-A multi-level approach to evaluating the interrelationships between structures, processes, and outcomes as well developing and implementing interventions is encouraged.
-Multi-level interventions go beyond the focus of traditional patient or clinician-level studies to include the levels of clinical teams, the organization, and the health care system.
-Depending upon the intervention, attention might also be given to community, or national-level factors influencing quality of care.
-The growing emphasis is to consider effects at multiple levels of the context of care even if an intervention may only occur at one level.
+There is a need to optimize various processes of care, including communication and coordination within each phase of the cancer control continuum (risk assessment, primary prevention, detection, diagnosis, treatment, post-treatment follow-up, and end-of-life) as well as during key transition points as patients move from one phase of the cancer continuum to another.
+A multilevel approach to evaluating the interrelationships between structures, processes, and outcomes, as well as developing and implementing interventions, is encouraged.
+Multilevel interventions go beyond the focus of traditional patient- or clinician-level studies to include the levels of clinical teams, the organization, and the health care system.
+Depending upon the intervention, attention might also be given to community- or national-level factors influencing quality of care.
+The growing emphasis is to consider effects at multiple levels of the context of care, even if an intervention may only occur at one level.

 Longitudinal Surveillance and Improvement of Patient-centered Communication